josezy/firebase-mcp/README.md

 The server exposes Firebase services through MCP tools, making them accessible to LLM clients including [Claude Desktop](https://claude.ai/download), [Cursor](https://www.cursor.com/), [Roo Code](https://github.com/RooVetGit/Roo-Code), and [Cline](https://cline.bot/), while handling authentication and connection management.

+## 🔥 New in v1.3.3: Storage Upload Features

+Firebase MCP now supports direct file uploads to Firebase Storage!
+The new version introduces two powerful tools:

+- **`storage_upload`**: Upload files directly from text or base64 content with automatic content type detection
+- **`storage_upload_from_url`**: Import files from external URLs with a single command

+Both tools include user-friendly response formatting to display file information and download links in a clean, readable format.

-## 🔥 New in v1.3.0: Collection Group Queries
+## 🔍 Also Available: Collection Group Queries

-Firebase MCP now supports querying sub-collections (collection groups) in Firestore!
+Firebase MCP supports querying sub-collections (collection groups) in Firestore!
 This allows you to query across all sub-collections with the same name, regardless of their parent document - making it easy to search across your entire database hierarchy with a single query.
 Perfect for cross-document searches, activity feeds, and unified dashboards.

 ## Setup